19hours/sg-statutes/Acts/CISCO (Dissolution) Act.md

 “property” means property and assets of every description (whether present or future, actual or contingent) wheresoever situate, and includes property held on trust and securities, rights, benefits and powers of every description but does not include any document (other than accounting records) required to be kept by the Corporation;

 “repealed Act” means the Commercial and Industrial Security Corporation Act (Cap.
-47) repealed by this Act;
+47, 1998 Ed.) repealed by this Act;

 “securities”, in relation to a company, includes shares, debentures, bonds and other securities of the company, whether or not constituting a charge on the assets of the company;